UCLALibrary/multipart/README.md

         python multiwork.py path/to/collection

 2. The script will look for an `inputs.yml` file in the root of the collection.
 If it doesn't exist, it will write a template file.
 Open it in your text editor and fill it out.
+This is where the EZID credentials for ARK minting are added.
+(Considering changing this to input prompt.)

         vim path/to/collection/inputs.txt